Drainage and sewerage

 The council is liable for the repair and maintenance of drains and sewers that serve its properties.
 However, the council does have enforcement powers to deal with drainage problems for which others are responsible.
 The exception to this is public sewers for which Severn Trent Water (or Anglian Water in the case of Barnby in the Willows, Harby, and Wigsley) is responsible.

-From 1st October 2011, a lateral drain will become the responsibility of the sewerage undertaker (Severn Trent Water or Anglian Water).
+A lateral drain is the responsibility of the sewerage undertaker (Severn Trent Water or Anglian Water).

-From 1st October 2011, all foul and combined sewers (combined means taking both sewage and surface water) will become Public Sewers for which Severn Trent Water or Anglian Water is responsible, and this includes clearing blockages and repairing faults.
+All foul and combined sewers (combined means taking both sewage and surface water) are classed as public sewers for which Severn Trent Water or Anglian Water is responsible, and this includes clearing blockages and repairing faults.

 If you are planning to build over a sewer (for example when extending your house), you will need to apply for permission from Severn Trent Water or Anglian Water.
-Further advice is available from the council's Building Control team.
+Further advice is available from the East Midlands Building Constituency.

 Highway Drains are drains which take surface-water from the highway (roads), usually via gullies (‘grates’) set along the kerb at intervals.
 These are the responsibility of Nottinghamshire County Council, except in rare cases where the highway has not been adopted.

 Land drains are drains constructed for the drainage of groundwater away from land which would otherwise be waterlogged.
 They are the responsibility of those whose land they run through and drain, and in the case of problems, that of the landowner where the problem lies.
 They discharge into watercourses such as ditches and streams, which themselves can become blocked and cause flooding.
 In low-lying areas it is usually the responsibility of the Newark Area Internal Drainage Board to keep these watercourses free-running.
 In other areas this authority has powers under the Land Drainage Acts to deal with such problems.